Private Mortgage Lenders in Ontario

 Can a lawyer lend money to their clients in Ontario?

-Lawyers can become a private lender for their clients, however, they cannot represent their client in that mortgage transaction.
+Lawyers can become private lenders for their clients; however, they cannot represent their clients in that mortgage transaction.

 Are private mortgages popular in Ontario?